ualib/agda-algebras/doc/TYPES2021/referee/report-summary.md

 13.  > We now define the natural epimorphism from T X onto F[ X ] and prove that its
      > kernel is contained in the collection of identities modeled by V K

-     Isn't it an equality rather than a mere inclusion?
-By definition, this kernel is the collection of identities modeled by K, but K and V K define the same collection of identities, right?
+     ~~Isn't it an equality rather than a mere inclusion?
+By definition, this kernel is the collection of identities modeled by K, but K and V K define the same collection of identities, right?~~

+     (unchanged; it is equality, but that's not required in the proof of the HSP Theorem and, as our main goal is to prove that theorem as expediently as possible, we'll leave this unchanged)

 14.  > Let C be the product of all algebras in S K, so that C ∈ P (S K).